therealtrex/GCP-GDIMacGyver/content/Lab1_gcpaddon/lab_1_gcp_ta.en.md

 >[!NOTE]
 > If there is an error at this point then you may have incorrectly entereed the credentials JSON file earlier in the lab.
 Please re-try the steps again in the lab

-- Select `us-central1-a, us-crenteal1-b, us-crenteal1-c and us-crenteal1-f` in the drop down for Zones.
+- Select `us-central1-a, us-cental1-b, us-cental1-c and us-cental1-f` in the drop down for Zones.
 - `Leave all API settings as default`
-- For index, `select default` and `click the cross (x)` to then bring up list of other indexes. `Select the gcp_data` index.
+- For index, `select default` and `click the cross (x)` to then bring up list of other indexes. `select the gcp-data` index.
 - Leave sourcetype as `google:gcp:resource:metadata`
 - Once completed your panel should look like the below: